watmin/cogere/README.md

 The `--group` switch is both an operation and an option.
 When using another operation it evaluates the group(s) to a list of hosts for the operation.

 If ran with no other operations, it runs the supplied command on the group.
-Can supply multiple groups comma separated.
+Can be supplied multiple times

 **REQUIRES `--reason|-r`, `command`**